Why These Seven Faculties?

 Cognitive sovereignty requires mastery across seven fundamental domains.
 Each targets a distinct neural system, yet they're deeply interconnected.
 Together, they form the complete architecture of conscious intelligence.

-Core Insight: These aren't arbitrary cognitive tests.
-They're training protocols for the seven primary modes through which consciousness organizes information: temporal binding (memory), temporal manipulation (reversal), selective filtering (attention), structural reorganization (flexibility), impulse suppression (inhibition), neural throughput (processing), and rule-set alternation (switching).
+Core Insight: These aren't arbitrary games.
+Each engages one of the seven primary modes through which consciousness organizes information: temporal binding (memory), temporal manipulation (reversal), selective filtering (attention), structural reorganization (flexibility), impulse suppression (inhibition), neural throughput (processing), and rule-set alternation (switching).

 1. Consciousness Coherence (Working Memory)